ameliaeiger/tic-tac-toe/README.md

 A Turing School of Software and Design project.
 Based on the beloved cartoon series Adventure Time.

+This project utilizes HTML, CSS, and JavaScript.
+Extra emphasis was put on crafting an efficient data model and connecting it to the DOM.

 ## Contributors

 [Amelia Eiger](https://github.com/ameliaeiger)